mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 * Attribute Format: 1
 * Attribute Value: Byte Alignment takes discrete values coded over one byte as described in the Bit Alignment Value Registry ({{tab:align}} in {{sec:align}})
 * Default Value: the default value is set to "64 bit", which corresponds to the standard IPv6 bit alignment.
 The default value of 64 bit in this specification refers to the bit alignment used for Diet-ESP compression operations and does not override or contradict the alignment requirements of RFC 4303.
 Instead, the alignment specified here ensures compatibility with the SCHC compression framework, which is designed to operate efficiently in constrained networks.

+ESP Trailer

+* Designation: esp_trailer
+* Attribute Format: 1
+* Attribute Value: ESP Trailer takes discrete values coded over one byte as described in the Bit Alignment Value Registry ({{tab:esp_trailer}} in {{sec:esp_trailer}})
+* Default Value: the default value is set to "Optional", which enable the ESP Trailer to be compressed.

 Security Parameter Index (SPI) Least Significant Bits (LSB)